ninjarobot/SshCa/README.md

     caPubKeySsh = SshCA.PublicKey.ToSshPublicKey(caPubKey);
 }
 // Note: the OpenSSH formatted key `caPubKeySsh` should be added to a file and
 // that file's path set in the TrustedUserCAKeys in your sshd_config.
+Or you can
+// generate a cert-authority line to add to an individual authorized_keys file.

+var certAuthLine = PublicKey.ToSshCertAuthority(caPubKey);

 // Create certificate information.
 The key_id is going to show in the SSH logs when you use this certificate. var certInfo = new CertificateInfo("my-account@linux-server", pubKey, caPubKey);